 After I worked quite a lot with Touchnetix touch controllers some month ago, I now had a project using a PM2204 from Pemount (Salt).
 The datasheet of Touchnetix controllers (disclosed only with NDA) consists of several hundred pages defining a huge amount of objects for configuration and infromation retrieval purposes.
 In the end, you access these objects through dynamic register sets… But this is another story.
 This is a story about simplicity 😛

 With penmount, you get the direct opposite of the Touchnetix.
-No documentation amywhere and only 6 bytes of data through UART or I2C.
+No documentation anywhere and only 6 bytes of data through UART or I2C.
 Yes, thats right.
-And its a one way communication.
+And its a one way communication (Edit: It can be 2-way, but even the linux kernel driver for UART ignores this fact.).
 Nothing to configure, nothing you can do wrong… With I2C, you send a read request to the address of the PM2204 and you will receive 6 bytes, when there has been a touch event.
 If not, you will receive 6 times 0xEE.

 So, the best approach is, to watch out for an interrupt and when it occurs, polling these 6 bytes.
 They contain the event (1 byte), the position (2 x 2 byte) and a checksum (1 byte).
 And here is the piece for decoding it (some spices for error checking HAL should be added…):